Computing Vanishing Ideals for Toric Codes: Introduction

-In the present paper, we give an algorithmic method for computing the vanishing ideal $I(Y_G)$ of a subset $Y_G$ obtained as an image of a map from $\F_q^s$ given by rational functions, see Theorem \ref{t:RatPar}.
-This enables us to see that $I(\A^r_G(\F_q))$ has a minimal generating set consisting of binomials and to compute them algorithmically, in particular.
-We also give another more conceptual method to list binomial generators for $I(\A^r_G(\F_q))$ using the cell decomposition of the affine space $\A^r$, see Theorem \ref{t:idealAffine}.
+In the present paper, we start by observing that $I(\A^r_G(\F_q))$ has a minimal generating set consisting of binomials.
+We also give a conceptual method to list binomial generators for $I(\A^r_G(\F_q))$ using the cell decomposition of the affine space $\A^r$, see Theorem \ref{t:idealAffine}.
 The vanishing ideal of the $\F_q$-rational points of the toric variety $X$ can be obtained as a colon ideal of $I(\A^r_G(\F_q))$ with respect to the monomial ideal $B$, see Theorem \ref{t:saturation}.
-As applications, we give three binomials generating $I(\A^4_G(\F_q))$ and thereby obtain a binomial and a polynomial with $4$ terms generating $I(X(\F_q))$ minimally, where $X=\cl H_{\ell}$ with $\ell>1$ is the Hirzebruch surface, see Theorem \ref{t:I(A4)Hirzebruch} and Theorem \ref{t:IdealHirzebruch}.
+As applications, we give three binomials generating $I(\A^4_G(\F_q))$ and thereby obtain a binomial and a polynomial with $4$ terms generating $I(X(\F_q))$ minimally, where $X=\cl H_{\ell}$ with $\ell>1$ is the Hirzebruch surface, see Theorem \ref{t:I(A4)Hirzebruch} and Theorem \ref{t:IdealHirzebruch}, revealing that $X(\F_q)$ is an ideal theoretic complete intersection.
 It is known that $I(Y_G)$ is a binomial ideal when $Y_G$ is a submonoid of $\A^r_G$, \cite[Proposition 2.6]{sahin18} whereas $I(X(\F_q))$ can still be binomial even if $X$ is not a monoid, see Theorem \ref{t:IdealWPS}.
 The last theorem generalizes to some weighted projective spaces the fact that the ideal $I(\Pp^n(\F_q))$ has binomial generators given explicitly by Mercier and Rolland \cite{MRidealOfPn}.
 It is worth pointing out that these binomials form a Groebner basis as shown by Beelen, Datta and Ghorpade \cite{BDGidealOfPn} which is used to obtain a footprint bound for the minimum distance of the corresponding code.
 Binomial ideals appear as vanishing ideals in many works, see e.g. \cite{vPV13CA,NvP14JPAA,NevesJAA20,NvPV20JA,BaranSahin} and prove useful in studying basic parameters of the related codes.
+As a last application, see Theorem \ref{t:dimension}, we use binomiality of the vanishing ideal $I(\A^r_G)$ to give another proof for a very useful combinatorial method established for the first time by Nardi in \cite{NardiHirzebruch,NardiProjToric} to compute dimension of a code obtained on $X(\F_q)$.